Europe shares hit 6-1/2 month high as banks rally

 EUROPE LAGS

-So far in the earnings season, about half of Europe STOXX 600 companies have reported results, and 51 percent have beaten or met analyst forcasts, according to Thomson Reuters Starmine data.
+So far in the earnings season, about half of Europe STOXX 600 companies have reported results, and 51 percent have beaten or met analyst forecasts, according to Thomson Reuters Starmine data.

 The materials sector, home of steel and mining groups, has posted the worst sectoral performance, with only 24 percent of companies beating or meeting forecasts.